 - "Older adults and people of any age who have serious underlying medical conditions, including people with liver disease, might be at higher risk for severe illness from COVID-19," reports the CDC.

 "If you feel concerned about your liver functioning, speak to your doctor as soon as you can and find out what blood tests can help identify liver inflammation and dysfunction," advises Jaffe.
 And always be honest with your doctor about how much you drink.
-And to get through this pandemic without catching coronavirus, don't miss this essential list: Things You Should Never Do Before Your Vaccine
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.

 - – Signs You Have Monkeypox, Says the CDC

 - – Virus Expert Just Issued This "Wild" COVID Warning

 - – Over 75% of Long COVID Patients Have This in Common

 - – Health Habits So Unhealthy You're Putting Your Life at Risk